-If you’ve left your permanent job behind, you need to determine if your income will still be taxed at source, or if you need to join the 11 million other taxpayers who submitted a Self Assessment return last year.
+If you’ve left your permanent job behind, you need to work out if your income will still be taxed at source, or if you need to join the almost 12 million other taxpayers who submitted a Self Assessment return last year.

 As an employee, your income tax liabilities are deducted by your employer and paid to HMRC on your behalf.
 But what happens if you’re no longer a traditional employee?
 Put simply, if you earn contract income upon which no tax had been deducted, you will need to declare this via the Self Assessment process and pay any taxes due directly to HMRC.

 If you are unsure whether or not you need to register, the answer is always ‘yes’ if you contract via your own limited company, and ‘maybe’ if you are an umbrella company contractor and have received certain types of untaxed income during the tax year.

 All company directors (unless you are running a non-profit company such as a charity) must fill in an annual tax return.

 Your accountant may absorb the cost of completing your tax return into their annual fee or may charge a one-off fee + VAT for the service.
 From our experience, many accountants will charge around the £100 mark per return, but will often add further charges if you have multiple income streams, e.g. property income, investment income, as well as contract income.

 You can, of course, submit your SATR yourself, however paying for a professional submission can provide peace of mind, save time, and minimise the risk of making errors.

 Either way, you cannot claim the cost of completing your tax return against your company, as it is a personal rather than a business expense.